tableau/connector-plugin-sdk/docs/index.md

 You need to do these things before you start:

 - Install the ODBC or JDBC driver that you’ll use with the connector you’ll create.
-- Install Tableau Desktop on a Windows or Mac computer.
+- Install Tableau Desktop 2019.1 Beta 2 on a Windows or Mac computer.
+Download Tableau 2019.1 Beta 2 from the [Tableau Pre-Release site](https://prerelease.tableau.com) (sign in required).